bclous/SwiftUIKitUI/README.md

     .pinBottom(constraintType: .lessThanOrEqualTo)
 ```

 All of this is still AutoLayout, constraints, and anchors under the hood.
-So don't be shy about adding SUIKUI to a project with existing layouts.
-Even this purposesly silly example where we mix traditional Autolayout with SUIKUI on the same view would be totally fine:
+So don't be shy about adding SUIKUI to a project with existing layout code.
+Even this purposely silly example where we mix traditional Autolayout with SUIKUI on the same view would be totally fine:

 ```swift
 parentView.addSubview(childView)